ayushmandixit2000/INTUITION-PRODUCT/README.md

 ## Exciting Features
 - No Limit on uploaded research articles
+- In App ChatBot for healthcare professionbals to ask relevant questions
 - Retains important graphs and data
 - Seamless Slides Generation
 - Slide Generated converted to powerpoint slides immediately